Top Photo Spots in Santa Fe, New Mexico

 4.)
 Canyon Road

 Canyon Road is about a 10 minute walk from the Plaza, but because it runs for a pretty good length, we usually drive over and park midway so we can hit a lot of it.
 What is it?
 It's an "artist road" - basically, a ton of art galleries and studios all on the same road.
 Ok men, I know you are already yawning at the thought of going in galleries all day, but bring the camera!
 There are so many incredible doors, entrances, gates and overall architecturally interesting spots that your wives can shop while you fill up the memory card - well worth a stroll over here!
+(Not to imply that ladies don't want to shoot!)

-Tip: while there are great shots to be had on Canyon Road, be sure and poke your head around a few corners and down some side streets, and you will be rewarded!
+while there are great shots to be had on Canyon Road, be sure and poke your head around a few corners and down some side streets, and you will be rewarded!

 5.)
 The entrance to The Inn and Spa at Loretto